Treatment & Therapy Approaches

 Will Fairchild, LCSW

-Prolonged Exposure Therapy (PE) is an evidence-based treatment designed to help individuals process and heal from trauma, particularly Post-traumatic Stress Disorder.
-This structured approach gradually exposes clients to trauma-related memories, thoughts, and situations in a safe and supportive environment, helping to reduce fear and avoidance over time.
-By confronting distressing experiences in a controlled manner, PE helps clients regain a sense of control, lessen emotional distress, and build resilience.
-At our practice, we offer compassionate, tailored PE sessions to support clients in overcoming trauma and reclaiming their lives with confidence and strength.
+• Prolonged Exposure Therapy (PE) is an evidence-based treatment designed to help individuals process and heal from trauma, particularly Post-Traumatic Stress Disorder.
+This structured approach gradually exposes patients to trauma-related memories, thoughts, and situations in a safe and supportive environment, helping to reduce fear and avoidance over time.
+By confronting distressing experiences in a controlled manner, PE helps individuals regain a sense of control, lessen emotional distress, and build resilience.
+At our practice, we offer compassionate, tailored PE sessions to support patients in overcoming trauma and reclaiming their lives with confidence and strength.

 Providers: Jason Jones, PhD